sam6321/DDFC-OVA-Dicsord-Bot/README.md

 # DDFC-OVA-Discord-Bot
-A bot for the DDFC OVA Discord server, because Enra's bots are buggy.
+A bot for the DDFC OVA Discord server, because [redacted].
 TODO: Literally everything.